 -

-Risk for social behavior problems – student displays behaviors that limit his/her ability to maintain age-appropriate relationships with peers and adults.
+Risk for social behavior problems – student displays behaviors that limit their ability to maintain age-appropriate relationships with peers and adults.

 -

-Risk for academic behavior problems – student displays behaviors that limit his/her ability to be prepared for, participate in, and benefit from academic instruction.
+Risk for academic behavior problems – student displays behaviors that limit their ability to be prepared for, participate in, and benefit from academic instruction.

 -

-Risk for emotional behavior problems – student displays actions that limit his/her ability to regulate internal states, adapt to change, and respond to stressful/challenging events.
+Risk for emotional behavior problems – student displays actions that limit their ability to regulate internal states, adapt to change, and respond to stressful/challenging events.

 For students with scores indicating overall risk in General Behavior, teachers can then review the subtest(s) with the lowest scores and compare these data to other information about the student.
 The combined information can then be used to identify the student's specific social, academic, and emotional learning needs.